 Why are Real-Time Features Useful in Mobile and Web Apps?

-Businesses should think about the following advantages and include real-time functionality into their apps:
+Businesses should think about the following advantages and include real-time functionality into their web and mobile apps:

 - Users are more likely to engage with apps that provide real-time capabilities.
 These features allow the app to simulate real-life behavior.
 Users can, for example, handle many things at once, such as chatting with friends while ordering a taxi.